Animenosekai/akari/README.md

 python run.py
 ```

-You would then need to head to your Wii U, open the internet browser, and go to the following page [http://<your-computer-ip>:4800](http://<your-computer-ip>:4800)
+You would then need to head to your Wii U, open the internet browser, and go to the following page [http://\<your-computer-ip\>:4800](http://<your-computer-ip>:4800)

 > ***Note***
 > You need to replace `<your-computer-ip>` with your computer IP address

-Once you see `Connected` at the bottom of the webpage, you can head to your favorite DSU client (i.e Cemu, Ryujinx, etc.) with the port `26760` (the default port for Cemuhook servers according to the protocol).
+Once you see `Connected` at the bottom of the webpage, you can head to your favorite DSU client (i.e. Cemu, Ryujinx, etc.) with the port `26760` (the default port for Cemuhook servers according to the [protocol](https://github.com/v1993/cemuhook-protocol)).

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an discussion first to discuss what you would like to change.
+For major changes, please open a discussion first to discuss what you would like to change.

 Please make sure to update the tests as appropriate.